chris-townsend/project-one/README.md

 #
 The design is made with mobile first in mind, the media queries in the CSS file are done in a way to keep the structure and responsiveness in place as the screen size decreases.

 I have used [Responsinator](http://www.responsinator.com/) to check the responsiveness on different devices.
-The site is responsive on all devices available inluding ios devices.
-I have also added extra media queries for screen sizes 360px wide.
+The site is responsive on the majority of devices, including ios devices.
+See known bugs section for problems with the bottom footer on selected devices when viewed landscape.

  - [Responsinator Results](http://www.responsinator.com/?url=chris-townsend.github.io%2Fproject-one%2Findex.html)
 #